garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 addnode=zcashuhmzycmlwld.onion
 ```

-`onlynet=onion` is only used when you want to force connection just with `.onion` Tor hidden services and avoid leaks to clearnet IP addresses.

 ## Encrypted Memo field

 The encrypted memo field allows a user to include an optional memo of up to 512 bytes in their transaction.
 As the transaction is encrypted on the blockchain only the recipient of the transaction can read the memo.
 This could, for example, be used to include information about the sender for a purchase or a refund address and there is more detail about potential uses of this field in this [blog post](https://z.cash/blog/encrypted-memo-field/).

 You can only include a memo when sending **to** a shielded address.
-To include a memo in a transaction click the **Memo** button and it will provide a textbox allow you to enter 512 characters.
+To include a memo in a transaction click the **Memo** button and it will provide a textbox allowing you to enter 512 characters.

 ![Memo](images/send-memo.png)

-### Including a reply address
+### Including a reply-to address

-If you want to send a reply to address in the memo field for example if you are using the memo field as an encrypted chat application the zec-qt-wallet allows you to include a reply address in a standard format.
+If you want to send a reply-to address in the memo field, for example if you are using the memo field as an encrypted chat application, zec-qt-wallet allows you to include a reply-to address in a standard format.
 To use, press the **Include Reply Address** and the sending address will automatically be inserted.

 ![Memo reply to address](images/memo-reply-address.png)

 ### Replying to a memo

-If you receive a transaction with a memo that contains a [reply address](#/using-zec-qt-wallet/#including-a-reply-address), you can now reply to it from the transactions table.
+If you receive a transaction with a memo that contains a [reply address](#/using-zec-qt-wallet/#including-a-reply-address), you can reply to it directly from the transactions table.
 Simply right-click the transaction and choose **Reply to xxx**.

 ![Reply to a memo](images/memo-reply-to.png)